-Before providing a solution, let’s take a look at why disruptors can become successful.
-In a market with much less capital, brand, and customer base, what is the secret to success?
+Before providing a solution, let’s take a look at why disruptors become successful.
+How do they rapidly expand and steal market share with much less capital, brand power, and a smaller customer base?
+What is the secret to success?

 One striking difference between disruptors and incumbents is their development approach.
 The disruptors are product-led companies.
 Whereas the incumbents often adopt a project-based product development approach.

 A project-based organization separates both strategy and execution as two distinct phases between executives and teams.
 Executives set goals, approve a list of initiatives and their budget, and send them to teams for execution.
 To measure team success, look at the output with metrics like sprint velocity or features released.
 Additionally, team sizes are fixed and everyone has a partial scope of a product to iterate on.
 When teams turn agile, they each face their own “product vision” and backlog, while in reality, they rely on other teams to deliver.
 Hence the infamous “agile madness” occurs.

 A product-led organization focuses on outcomes – both customer outcomes and business outcomes.
 It aligns and empowers teams, adopts a discover-first and deliver-next continuously iterative process, and it also adjusts focus and resource allocation based on the previous outcome.